Glenrun/SGXSSL-lib/SSL library with SGX/Configure_VS.md

 	-   Select **Properties->Linker->Input->Additional Dependencies:**
 	    Add ‘‘libsgx_tsgxssl_crypto.lib; libsgx_tsgxssl.lib;’’
 	    ```
-	      In this part we are declaring the lib files that
-	      we want to use (in this case the two lib files
-	      that are sepreated with ;
+	      In this part we are declaring the lib files that we want to use (in this case the two lib files that are sepreated with ;
 	    ```
 	   -   Select **Properties->Linker->General->Additional Library Directories:**
-	   Intel® Software Guard Extensions SSL Developer Guide Add the folder where you placed the libraries, (you better use the 	built in macros like \$(SolutionDir)\$(Platform)\\$(Configuration)\ 	etc. so you can control the different builds)
+	 Add the folder where you placed the libraries, (you better use the 	built in macros like \$(SolutionDir)\$(Platform)\\$(Configuration)\ 	etc. so you can control the different builds)
 			```
 			In this part, we are adding the path that